 NOTE: The intended audience for this article is the average coffee drinker who happens to be overweight.
 This is not intended as medical advice.
-This article is not geared toward athletes who are already lean and are trying to further reduce body fat levels.
-The author is a fitness-conscious coffee drinker — not a doctor, nutritionist, or dietary expert.
+This article is not geared toward athletes who are already lean and are trying to reduce body fat levels further.
+The author is a fitness-conscious coffee drinker- not a doctor, nutritionist, or dietary expert.
 Specific dieting questions should be directed at health professionals, not the author.

-When it comes to losing fat there are many diets to choose from.
+When it comes to losing fat, there are many diets to choose from.
 There are thousands of diets that combine food choices in such a way as to reduce caloric intake and cause fat loss.
-Most diets work, however not every diet works for every person.
-One of the goals of dieting is to find a diet that you can follow.
+Most diets work; however, not every diet works for every person.
+One of the goals of dieting is to find a diet you can follow.
 Hopefully, you’ll find a lifestyle diet that will be easy to stick to once the excess fat is gone.
-Picking a diet that restricts you too much will be difficult to follow and will increase your chances of failure.
+Picking a diet that restricts you too much will be difficult to follow and increase your chances of failure.

-Here at INeedCoffee, we believe that any diet without coffee is going to be a miserable disaster.
+Here at INeedCoffee, we believe that any diet without coffee will be a miserable disaster.
 I’d rather be 20 pounds overweight sipping on a hot mug of freshly roasted coffee than lean with only memories of coffees consumed long ago.
-With that said, I decided to seek out a diet that puts coffee first.
-To my knowledge, none exist.
-It is then our duty to create a diet or modify an existing diet so we coffee drinkers can lose the fat and not abandon our favorite beverage.
-Although we strive to drink coffee in our diets, coffee by itself shouldn’t be the basis of that diet.
+That said, I decided to seek a diet that puts coffee first.
+To my knowledge, none exists.
+It is our duty to create a diet or modify an existing one so we coffee drinkers can lose the fat and not abandon our favorite beverage.
+Although we strive to drink coffee in our diets, coffee alone shouldn’t be the basis of that diet.
 Most of our energy should still come from food.

 Caffeine as a Fat-Loss Supplement

-In addition to coffee’s role in the most popular diets, let’s briefly address how caffeine by itself can be used to lose fat.
+In addition to coffee’s role in the most popular diets, let’s briefly address how caffeine can be used to lose fat.
 There are many fat loss supplements at the nutrition store where the primary ingredient is caffeine.
-Supplements with names such as Metabolife, Ripped Fuel, and Beta Lean HP all use a combination of caffeine and ephedra (Ma Huang).
+Supplements such as Metabolife, Ripped Fuel, and Beta Lean HP combine caffeine and ephedra (Ma Huang).
 This combination has been effective at promoting fat loss while preserving muscle.
 Although there are some critics of ephedra-based supplements regarding safety, this article isn’t going to go into that debate.
-For more information on this topic read Muscle Growth and Fat Loss by Stimulating the B-Agonist System – The Role of Ephedrine, Caffeine, and Aspirin by Michael C. Prevost Ph.D.
+For more information, read Muscle Growth and Fat Loss by Stimulating the B-Agonist System – The Role of Ephedrine, Caffeine, and Aspirin by Michael C. Prevost Ph.D.

 Depending upon your diet, this latte may or may not be OK to consume.